 But you know what?
 I need to also defend the incumbents and the traditional donors.
 Measuring impact has traditionally been hard and time consuming.
 At the end of the day donors need to take decisions on what projects and organizations to fund and these cost ratios are as good a shortcut as any other to taking these decisions.
 A superficial proxy for good governance, as it were.
 At the end of the day, everyone wants to minimize waste and cover their backs.

 But these days things are different.
-My organization, for example measures impact in real time.
-We basically verify impact behavior as it happens within our networks — say for example the moment a pregnant woman attends ante-natal consultation — and track these Verified Impact Behaviours (VIBs) in real time.
-Technology makes this possible and this approach allows us to have very high visibility in the outputs of our work (more instances of verified impact behavior, more impact).
+My organization, for example tracks impact in real time.
+Technology makes this possible and this approach allows us to have very high visibility in the outputs of our work.

 This would also level the field and smaller, nimbler, more innovative implementers would have a chance to roll out innovation, without having to play politics with the incumbents.